Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

 \subsection{Hyperparameter Optimization}

-Hyperparameters significantly impact model performance, particularly with limited data \citep{lai2024application}.
-To account for this, we used Bayesian optimization (explained in \ref{sec:supp_bayesian}) over a total of 1,000 runs, managed by Weights \& Biases Sweeps\footnote{https://wandb.ai/site/sweeps/}.
-The number of runs per model varied based on the search space and prior nature; for example, UNet had 300 runs, SAM had 100, and other models had 150.
+Hyperparameters significantly impact model performance, particularly with limited data \cite{lai2024application}.
+To account for this, we used Bayesian optimization (explained in \ref{sec:supp_bayesian}) managed by Optuna\footnote{https://optuna.org/} \cite{bergstra2011tpe}, a Bayesian hyperparameter optimization framework using the Tree-structured Parzen Estimator (TPE) sampler.
+Each of the ten architectures was independently optimized over 100 Bayesian trials, totaling 1,000 runs.
 Our extensive search space is detailed in Table \ref{tab:hyperparams}.
-As Figure \ref{fig:dataset_example_before_sweep_supp} clearly illustrates, this rigorous approach is crucial: without it, a strong architecture might be unfairly dismissed due to a single suboptimal configuration \citep{wang2023bayesian}.
+As Figure \ref{fig:dataset_example_before_sweep_supp} illustrates, this approach is crucial: without it, a strong architecture might be unfairly dismissed due to a single suboptimal configuration \cite{wang2023bayesian}.
 This process ensures each architecture is compared at its near-optimal configuration, which is detailed in Table \ref{tab:optimal_hyperparameters_styled}.